flelain/Blog-MarieFlo/_posts/2020-01-15-subscription-service.markdown

 {% endhighlight %}
 to alias your pages, it won't work for any files which are not html or markdown.
 For instance, you'll have to point to your *script.php* page with its full name (and not an alias like *script*)

+## Mysql admin
+Installing a mysql server is straightforward on Linux, everything is made so easy through package management - thanks to the opensource community.
+Then connecting to it as root is as easy when you are root on the OS too.
+You put everything you need in place (1 database and 1 table with 4 fields in my case; DB admins, please don't make fun of me!) and... eventually, when it comes to the connection to your database from your PHP script, you give what you thought are your mysql credentials and... it fails!
+And once again, it took me some time to understand what was happening there.
+In fact, by default, on Linux - at least with my combination Ubuntu/mysql v14, mysql links your DB root account to your root/sudo system account.
+Very handy when on your server, you still have to create a new DB admin or alter the config of your root mysql account to grant access to the database through the php script.
+I found <a href=https://stackoverflow.com/questions/39281594/error-1698-28000-access-denied-for-user-rootlocalhost/:>here, on Stackoverflow,</a> the tips which helped me to get through this issue.

 ## SVG image format
 Besides, while adding my subscription icon, I had the occasion to get introduced to *SVG* format, which stands for *Scalable Vector Graphic* (<a href="https://en.wikipedia.org/wiki/Scalable_Vector_Graphics">Wikipedia</a> for more info).
 This is a very useful format to render nice images, whatever the size you want it to be displayed and whatever the browser you use.

 ---
 To wrap it up: when I step back, it finally does not look as terrible as I thought :) Maybe it was really only a matter of diving again into a web developer mindset and go get back some old memories!..
-Now, with a living database containing subscribers and their email, my first obvious next step will be to automate new post notifications... some sleepless nights ahead?!.. :)
+Now, with a living database containing subscribers and their email, my first obvious next step will be to automate email notifications as soon as a new post is published... some sleepless nights ahead?!.. :)

 Thanks for reading!